typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/semi.md

 # `semi`

-Require or disallow semicolons instead of ASI.
+Requires or disallows semicolons instead of ASI.

 This rule enforces consistent use of semicolons after statements.